Fast Forwarding to a Low Carbon Future

 The International Energy Agency (IEA) has projected biogas/ biomethane demand growth of 27% by 2030 and another 17% by 2040.

 Pyrolysis is the thermal decomposition of materials at elevated temperatures in an inert atmosphere.
-By limiting the amount of oxygen at high temperature; lignin, cellulose and hemicellulose convert into combustible gases and charcoal known as bio char.
+By limiting the amount of oxygen at high temperatures; lignin, cellulose, and hemicellulose convert into combustible gases and charcoal known as biochar.
 The word is coined from the Greek-derived elements pyro “fire” and lysis “separating”.

-While there are many pyrolysis systems creating value added energy sources, all have varying energy, material yields and consumables.
+While many pyrolysis systems are creating value-added energy sources, all have varying energy, material yields, and consumables.
 These variables impact the feasibility of these technologies.
 SA’s technology provider has developed one of the most efficient Pyrolysis processes in the world.
-Operating at the highest known temperatures in the industry, the quality and quantity of the products produced are world class.
+Operating at the highest known temperatures in the industry, the quality and quantity of the products produced are world-class.

 As you can see in the diagram, the two fuels are produced using different technologies and processes to extract the syngas necessary to create fuel, hence the different chemical compositions.